-The 1993 Annual Implementation Report is due on October 31, 1992.
+The 1994 Annual Implementation Report is due on October 31, 1993.
 Questions concerning the content or process for completing the A.I.R. should be directed to the appropriate Regional Office of Family and Children Services or to the appropriate program representative for Adult Services.
+Requests for regulatory waivers to further streamline local planning or demonstrate alternative planning approaches should also be directed to the appropriate Regional Office of Family and Children Services or to the appropriate program representative for Adult Services.